-Here we have developed a framework for submitting records from ForC v4.0, the largest compilation of ground-based forest C estimates, to the EFDB, thus making those data more accessible for reporting CO2 emissions and removals from forest land consistent with good practice in the IPCC guidelines (IPCC, 2006a; IPCC, 2019b).
-As of March 01, 2024, 1068 ForC records have been posted to EFDB, which represents just 6% of potentially relevant records in ForC v4.0, but currently comprises 19% of the total EFDB records for forest land.
-The records present in ForC and submitted to EFDB are very unevenly distributed across variables, regions, and forest types (Figs. 2-3, Table S3), reflecting broader patterns in allocation of research effort and pointing to scientific research and reporting needs.
+We developed a framework for submitting data from ForC v4.0, the largest compilation of ground-based forest C estimates, to the EFDB, making the data more accessible for reporting CO2 emissions and removals from forest land in line with IPCC guidelines (IPCC, 2006a; IPCC, 2019b).
+Although the process of preparing ForC data for EFDB submission requires manual review of records, most of the pertinent information is already entered in ForC, and complete records can be automatically converted to EFDB’s format using the system developed here.
+As of August 2024, 1068 ForC records have been posted to EFDB, which comprises 19% of the total EFDB records for forest land.

-Based on our experience contributing forest C data to EFDB via ForC, we make several recommendations as to how scientists can improve forest C records in EFDB through database work, new data collection and analysis, and reporting.
+Based on our experience contributing forest C data to EFDB via ForC, we make several recommendations as to how scientists can improve forest C records in EFDB through database work, new data collection and analysis, and improved reporting.

-Database needs
+Potential for forest C databases to contribute to EFDB

-There is vast potential to expand forest C data in EFDB by completing the process of reviewing and submitting data that are already in ForC (Figs. 2-3).
-So far, only ~7% of the EFDB-relevant data in ForC have been submitted to EFDB.
-Although this process requires manual review of records, the submission of new records to EFDB is greatly facilitated by the fact that most pertinent information for each record is already entered in ForC and can be easily prepared for submission to EFDB using the system developed here.
-Future efforts to review studies for submission should optimize for representation across geographic regions, forest types, and variables, giving priority to those from currently under-represented regions and forest types (Figs. 2-3, Table S3).
-Other categories of records to prioritize include those from countries relying on existing data for their greenhouse gas inventories (Tier 1 or 2 methodology), the variables most needed by EFDB users, and the most up-to-date records.
+There is vast potential to expand forest C data in EFDB by reviewing and submitting records from ForC (Figs. 2-4).
+So far, only ~7% of the potentially relevant records in ForC have been submitted to EFDB.
+These are unevenly distributed across regions, forest types, and variables (Figs. 2-4, Table S3), reflecting the uneven composition of ForC (Anderson-Teixeira et al., 2021) and the fact that our effort was focused on developing an accurate and efficient data submission system rather than optimizing the composition of submitted data.
+Future efforts to submit ForC records to EFDB should optimize for representation across geographic regions, forest types, and variables, giving priority to those that are currently under-represented (Figs. 2-4, Table S3).
+Other categories of records to prioritize include those from countries relying on existing data for their greenhouse gas inventories (Tier 1 or 2 methodology) and more recent records.
+Coverage of many variables or regions could be vastly improved through systematic review of the literature, although this requires focused and extensive manual effort.
+Recent efforts have compiled large databases of relevant data, compatible with ForC, from monoculture plantation forests (Bukoski et al., 2022) and mixed species plantation forests (Warner et al., 2022; Feng et al., 2022), and such a compilation is in works for agroforestry (Susan Cook-Patton, unpublished data).

-In addition to the large potential to expand EFDB using records already in ForC, there are extensive EFDB-relevant forest C data that are not currently included in ForC, with more being published on a nearly daily basis.
-Coverage of particular variables or regions could be vastly improved through systematic review of the literature, although this requires focused and extensive manual effort.
-Recent efforts have compiled large databases of relevant data from monoculture plantation forests (Bukoski et al., 2022) and mixed species plantation forests (Warner et al., 2022; Feng et al., 2022), and such a compilation is in works for agroforestry (Susan Cook-Patton, unpublished data).
-Beyond expanding collections of relevant forest C records, such reviews are valuable for assessing the availability of published records and identifying variables and regions that require additional data collection and analysis.
+While submitting records to EFDB from ForC or other databases is by far the most efficient approach to expanding forest C data in EFDB, it does require time-consuming database work (e.g., review of records based on original publications, adding missing information).
+As the IPCC is not able to pay for data, such work will require support from research and government institutions, funding agencies, and non-governmental organizations.

-Data collection and analysis needs
+Forest C data collection and analysis needs